 Visit Wales and explore our great mountain ranges, lush valleys, many ancient castles, our history, language, music, food, and much more.
 So what are you waiting for, Visit Wales soon.

-Visit Wales a country that is part of the UK and the island of Great Britain.
-It is bordered by England to its east and the Atlantic Ocean and Irish Sea to its west.
+Visit Wales a country that is part of the UK and the island of Great Britain, Wales is bordered by England to its east and the Atlantic Ocean and Irish Sea to its west.

-In 2014 Wales was voted Rough Guides’ Best Place in the World to visit.
+Wales in 2014 was voted Rough Guides’ Best Place in the World to visit.
 Also in 2013, visitors to travel website TripAdvisor voted Rhossili Bay, on the Gower Peninsula, the best beach in the UK.
-This helped it rank as the 3rd best beach in Europe and 10th worldwide.
+This helped Wales rank as the 3rd best beach in Europe and 10th worldwide.